-- a.
-Give a definition of the following terms found in Acts 1:8. - i. power: force or authority over someone or something - ii. witnesses: someone who tells what he has seen or heard - b.
+b.
 Now look in the dictionary in the appendix for the words underlined.
 How do these definitions differ from the ones you have given?

+i. power:

+ii. witnesses:

-14 Bible Study Methods : 1 Peter i. power: ii. witnesses: 4.
-1. Acts 1:8 also includes the phrase, "when the Holy Spirit comes upon you."
+4. 1.
+Acts 1:8 also includes the phrase, "when the Holy Spirit comes upon you."
 Read Acts 2:1-4 and Acts 4:31 and describe what this phrase means in Acts 1:8.

+The Holy Spirit will in a supernatural way, at a certain point in time, begin to exercise His influence in the life of the believers (disciples) enabling them to speak with boldness the things of God; in particular those things related to the life and work of

+Note to group leader: Take whatever time is necessary to help the students understand that Jesus is not saying that the Holy Spirit will give them the gift of speaking in tongues in this verse.

-5. In Acts 1:8, the writer makes a number of geographical references: Jerusalem, Judea, Samaria and the uttermost parts of the earth. a.
-How do these places relate to each other geographically? (refer to the map in the appendix) b.
-What could be the reason that the writer of Acts listed these places here when he wa talking about evangelism?
-S c.
+- 5. In Acts 1:8, the writer makes a number of geographical references: Jerusalem, Judea, Samaria and the uttermost parts of the earth. - a.
+How do these places relate to each other geographically? (refer to the map in the appendix)

+Jerusalem is a city located in the region of Judea.
+Samaria is a region located to the north of Judea.

+b.
+What could be the reason that the writer of Acts listed these places here when he was talking about evangelism?

+The places represent a progression from near (Jerusalem), to further (Judea), to yet further (Samaria), and to the ends of the Earth that Jesus wants the Gospel to be taken.

+c.
 What does the writer mean by "the uttermost parts of the Earth" when talking about evangelism?

+The furthest, most remote places where someone lives who needs to hear the Gospel.

-6. Using the Bible Dictionary (provided in the appendix) look up the word "Samaria" and read the explanation given.
-Read 2 Kings 17: 24; 27-33. a.
-What is the significance of Samaria in the history of the Jews? b.
+- 6. Using the Bible Dictionary (provided in the appendix) look up the word "Samaria" and read the explanation given.
+Read 2 Kings 17: 24; 27-33. - a.
+What is the significance of Samaria in the history of the Jews?

+Samaria was the capitol of the Northern Kingdom (10 of the 12 tribes of Israel) throughout most of Israel's history before its deportation and exile.
+The city was full of idols and many of its kings encouraged idolatry.
+In 722/721 B.C., the Assyrian King deported many Israelites and imported men from Babylon, etc., to live in the city, intermarry with the people and dilute the race, culture, religion and traditions of the people.

+b.
 Why do you think that Samaria is included in this list of places to which the disciples will be witnesses?

+Jesus wants the message of the Gospel to be taken to those who are "far away" from Him not only geographically but also spiritually.